Federated Identity Pattern

-Users typically need to work with multiple applications provided and hosted by different organizations they have a business relationship with.
-These users might be required to use specific (and different) credentials for each one.
+Users typically need to work with multiple applications provided by, and hosted by different organizations with which they have a business relationship.
+However, these users may be forced to use specific (and different) credentials for each one.
 This can:

-Expose security vulnerabilities.
+- Expose security vulnerabilities.
 When a user leaves the company the account must immediately be deprovisioned.
-It's easy to overlook this in large organizations.
+It is easy to overlook this in large organizations.

-Users typically prefer to use the same credentials for all these applications.
+Users will, instead, typically expect to use the same credentials for these applications.

 Implement an authentication mechanism that can use federated identity.
-Separate user authentication from the application code, and delegate authentication to a trusted identity provider.
-This can simplify development and allow users to authenticate using a wider range of identity providers (IdP) while minimizing the administrative overhead.
+Separating user authentication from the application code, and delegating authentication to a trusted identity provider, can considerably simplify development and allow users to authenticate using a wider range of identity providers (IdPs) while minimizing the administrative overhead.
 It also allows you to clearly decouple authentication from authorization.

-The trusted identity providers include corporate directories, on-premises federation services, other security token services (STS) provided by business partners, or social identity providers that can authenticate users who have, for example, a Microsoft, Google, Yahoo!, or Facebook account.
+The trusted identity providers may include corporate directories, on-premises federation services, other security token services (STSs) provided by business partners, or social identity providers that can authenticate users who have, for example, a Microsoft, Google, Yahoo!, or Facebook account.

-The figure illustrates the Federated Identity pattern when a client application needs to access a service that requires authentication.
-The authentication is performed by an IdP that works in concert with an STS.
-The IdP issues security tokens that provide information about the authenticated user.
-This information, referred to as claims, includes the user’s identity, and might also include other information such as role membership and more granular access rights.
+Figure 1 illustrates the principles of the federated identity pattern when a client application needs to access a service that requires authentication.
+The authentication is performed by an identity provider (IdP), which works in concert with a security token service (STS).
+The IdP issues security tokens that assert information about the authenticated user.
+This information, referred to as claims, includes the user’s identity, and may also include other information such as role membership and more granular access rights.

-There might be additional STSs in the chain of trust.
-For example, in the scenario described later, an on-premises STS trusts another STS that is responsible for accessing an identity provider to authenticate the user.
-This approach is common in enterprise scenarios where there's an on-premises STS and directory.
+In some scenarios there may be additional STSs in the chain of trust.
+For example, in the Microsoft Azure scenario described later, an on-premises STS trusts another STS that is responsible for accessing an identity provider to authenticate the user.
+This approach is common in enterprise scenarios where there is an on-premises STS and directory.

-Federated authentication provides a standards-based solution to the issue of trusting identities across diverse domains, and can support single sign-on.
-It's becoming more common across all types of applications, especially cloud-hosted applications, because it supports single sign-on without requiring a direct network connection to identity providers.
-The user doesn't have to enter credentials for every application.
-This increases security because it prevents the creation of credentials required to access many different applications, and it also hides the user’s credentials from all but the original identity provider.
+Federated authentication provides a standards-based solution to the issue of trusting identities across diverse domains, and can support single sign on.
+It is becoming more common across all types of applications, especially cloud-hosted applications, because it supports single sign on without requiring a direct network connection to identity providers.
+The user does not have to enter credentials for every application.
+This increases security because it prevents the proliferation of credentials required to access many different applications, and it also hides the user’s credentials from all but the original identity provider.
 Applications see just the authenticated identity information contained within the token.

 Federated identity also has the major advantage that management of the identity and credentials is the responsibility of the identity provider.
-The application or service doesn't need to provide identity management features.
-In addition, in corporate scenarios, the corporate directory doesn't need to know about the user if it trusts the identity provider.
-This removes all the administrative overhead of managing the user identity within the directory.
+The application or service does not need to provide identity management features.
+In addition, in corporate scenarios, the corporate directory does not need to know about the user (providing it trusts the identity provider), which removes all the administrative overhead of managing the user identity within the directory.